curv3d/curv/ideas/v-rep/To_Mesh.rst

 local curvature increases.
 Triangles are as large as possible, consistent with approximating the surface within a specified error tolerance.

+My research into meshing algorithms suggests that producing a defect free mesh in the general case ranges from difficult to impossible.
+But there are ways out.
+* Mesh repair tools report an error for an STL file containing two cubes touching at an edge.
+This is a proper polyhedron with a non-manifold surface.
+  STL is the only well known mesh format with no topology information.
+  No error is reported for the same model in other file formats.
+  Prusa Slicer deals with this model with no problem.
+(OpenSCAD could be changed to accept the 2-cubes model if stored in a mesh with topology.)
+* The 3MF mesh format explicitly permits self-intersections.
+Slicers that support 3MF should handle this.
+Mesh repair programs will still report a problem.
+* libigl provides fast, robust mesh booleans that deal with both of the above issues.
+* OpenSCAD is very sensitive to non-manifold and self-intersecting meshes.
+  The problem would go away if OpenSCAD were upgraded to use libigl.
+* Or, Curv could add a mesh library based on libigl, which would fix the problem for me and other Curv users, since I wouldn't need OpenSCAD any more.

+We can accept some mesh defects, in most situations:
+* Non-manifold is okay, but only for a proper polyhedron.
+Otherwise, it won't pass 3MF validation, breaks libigl booleans, and is unacceptable.
+* Self-intersection will pass 3MF validation and will work with libigl.
+  Self-intersection is worse than non-manifold proper polyhedron, since mesh tools will report errors.

 Modern implementations of marching cubes produce defect-free meshes.
 However, the algorithm is not adaptive: triangle sizes are uniform.
 I haven't found an open source algorithm for simplifying a mesh that doesn't